ebarkie/weatherlink/README.md

 Future features:
 * Encode Weatherlink packets.
 Useful for creating a virtual Weatherlink IP, even a multiplexed one.
-* Encode/decode additional packet types like HILOW.
+* Support additional packet types like EERD (useful for getting lat/lon).

 ## Installation